Principal Investigator

 Graduate Students

-Benedict Vergara received his B.Sc. and M.Sc. in Electrical Engineering at The George Washington University in 2019 and 2020, respectively; both with concentrations in Energy and Power Systems.
-Since graduation, Ben has worked at the engineering consulting firm Strategic Analysis, Inc. as a staff engineer aiding the development of techno-economic analyses for clean energy technologies.
-Now, Ben is a graduate student returning to deepen his understanding of how powerful tools, such as machine learning, artificial intelligence, and blockchain technology can offer reliability, resiliency, and efficiency to the cutting edge of smart grids.
+Benedict Vergara received his B.S. and M.S. in Electrical Engineering at The George Washington University, both with Concentrations in Energy and Power Systems.
+Ben worked at the engineering consulting firm Strategic Analysis, Inc. as a staff engineer aiding the development of techno-economic analyses for clean energy technologies.
+Ben is currently a Ph.D. candidate in Electrical Engineering modeling urban district energy systems to study the tradeoffs between cost, performance, and sustainability.

 Undergraduate Students